rails/tailwindcss-rails/README.md

 # Tailwind CSS for Rails

-[Tailwindcss](https://tailwindcss.hotwire.dev) is a JavaScript framework with modest ambitions.
-It doesn’t seek to take over your entire front-end in fact, it’s not concerned with rendering HTML at all.
-Instead, it’s designed to augment your HTML with just enough behavior to make it shine.
-Tailwindcss pairs beautifully with Turbo to provide a complete solution for fast, compelling applications with a minimal amount of effort.
+[Tailwindcss](https://tailwindcss.com) A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

-Tailwindcss for Rails makes it easy to use this modest framework with the asset pipeline and ES6/ESM in the browser.
-It uses the 7kb es-module-shim to provide [importmap](https://github.com/WICG/import-maps) support for all ES6-compatible browsers.
-This means you can develop and deploy without using any bundling or transpiling at all!
-Far less complexity, no waiting for compiling.
+Tailwind CSS for Rails makes it easy to use this CSS framework with the asset pipeline.
+In development mode, the full 3mb+ Tailwind stylsheet is loaded, but in production, only the css classes used by files in `app/views` and `app/helpers` are included.

-If you want to use Tailwindcss with a bundler, you should use [Webpacker](https://github.com/rails/webpacker) instead.
-This gem is purely intended for those who wish to use Tailwindcss with the asset pipeline using ESM in the browser.
+This gem just gives access to the standard Tailwind CSS framework.
+If you need to customize Tailwind, you will need to install it the traditional way using [Webpacker](https://github.com/rails/webpacker) instead.
+This gem is purely intended for those who wish to use Tailwind CSS with the asset pipeline.

 ## Installation

-1. Add the `tailwind-rails` gem to your Gemfile: `gem 'tailwind-rails'`
-2. Run `./bin/bundle install`.
+1. Run `./bin/bundle add tailwindcss-rails`
-3. Run `./bin/rails tailwind:install`
+2. Run `./bin/rails tailwindcss:install`

-## Usage
+The last option adds the purger compressor to `config/environments/production.rb`.
+This ensures that when `assets:precompile` is called during deployment that the unused class names are not included in the tailwind output css used by the app.
+It also adds a `javascript_link_tag` to your `app/views/application.html.erb` file.

 ## License